mdflaher/InetSoftWork/How to Make a Chart that can Switch Data Binding.md

 # How do I make a chart that switches data bindings back and forth?

-This example uses the orders dataset.
+This [radio button example](https://www.inetsoft.com/public/app/viewer/view/global/Dashboards/radio%20button) example uses the orders dataset.
 Drag out a chart and radio button from the left hand panel.

 ![](screenshots/drag-out-chart-and-button.PNG)